Senior / Principal Environmental Engineer

 * Required to manage Design HSE requirements to ensure the delivery of high quality technical solutions to our clients, meeting project milestones

-* Expectation that you will be the project focal point to manage Design HSE issues in the early phase, then to focus in the later phases on environmental issues; and will either work as a sole Design HSE professional on the project, or as part of a larger team
+* Expectation that you may be the project focal point to manage environmental issues and will either work as a sole Environmental Engineer on the project, or as part of a larger team

-* Involved in the supervision and mentorship of junior staff, and to promote compliance with Wood's HSE system

 Skills / Qualifications

-* Substantial experience in the HSE profession, and with an Environmental focus, in the oil and gas industry both in the UK and overseas with FEED, EPC and PMC experience, including design office HSE management and preferably site based HSE management roles
+* Substantial experience in the HSE profession, and with an Environmental focus, in the oil and gas industry both in the UK and overseas with FEED and EPC experience, including design office project HSE management and preferably site based HSE management roles

 * Preferably Chartered or equivalent status in an Engineering Institution and / or one or more of the relevant Technical HSE / Environmental disciplines professional bodies